Renewing Your CDL in NebraskaPage Overview

 Although applying for your Nebraska CDL can seem like a complex process, renewing your license is surprisingly simple.
 In fact, many drivers can complete the entire renewal process in just a few minutes.

-If you are under the age of 21, your Nebraska CDL will expire on your 21st birthday.
-If you are over 21, your license expires on your birthday five years after it was first issued.
 You will receive a renewal postcard from the DMV approximately 90 days before your license is scheduled to expire.
-Bring this postcard with you when you renew your license at one of the state's 99 examining locations.
+Bring this postcard with you when you renew your license at one of the state's examining locations.

-To prevent identity theft, you will be required to show proof of your Social Security number, birth date, and full legal name before renewing your Nebraska CDL.
+To prevent identity theft, you will be required to show proof of your Social Security Number, birth name and name before renewing your Nebraska CDL.
 Several forms of documents are acceptable, but no photocopies or faxes will be permitted.